pymor/pymor/docs/source/getting_started.rst

 :class:`~pymor.operators.cg.L2ProductFunctionalP1` as right hand side, and putting it all together into a |StationaryDiscretization|.
-However, since :meth:`~pymor.analyticalproblems.thermalblock.thermal_block_problem` returns a :class:`~pymor.analyticalproblems.elliptic.EllipticProblem`, we can use a predifined *discretizer* to do the work for us.
+However, since :meth:`~pymor.analyticalproblems.thermalblock.thermal_block_problem` returns a :class:`~pymor.analyticalproblems.elliptic.StationaryProblem`, we can use a predifined *discretizer* to do the work for us.
 In this case, we use :func:`~pymor.discretizers.cg.discretize_stationary_cg`: